 - What solvent base should you consider?
-If coding will take place in a ‘closed’ or ‘clean room’ environment, such as that found in the pharmaceutical or food sectors, then a low odour solvent or one designed specifically for these applications should be considered.
+If coding will take place in a ‘closed’ or ‘clean room’ environment, such as that found in the pharmaceutical or food sectors, then a low odor solvent or one designed specifically for these applications should be considered.

 - Inks must be packaged and labelled according to the latest EU legislation, with appropriate safety guidelines.
 This also identifies those that carry hazardous pictograms such as ‘Acute toxicity’, ‘Serious health hazard’ or ‘Hazardous to the environment’.
 A good manufacturer will be able to supply regulatory information such as heavy metal content, and statements regarding hazardous materials such as phthalate plasticisers, ozone depletors, endocrine disruptors, etc

 - Environmental responsibility is another factor.
 ISO 14001 (which is held by the most reputable ink jet companies) demonstrates sustainable policies for reducing the environmental impact of inks and solvents, and commits the company to continuous environmental improvement.